Fiach-Dubh/BITCOIN-YouTube/README.md

 Bitcoin experts, developers and other contributors may also want to make an "Issues" request to have their video edited to include animations, graphics or to improve audio, video and/or pacing of the video.
 Other video editing contributors may then be able to help add these elements to collaboratively build high quality and engaging content.
 The Channel admin can also help in this area.
 For chat collaboration among contributors our discord channel is one option: [https://discord.gg/K5H25KZHke](https://discord.gg/K5H25KZHke)

-Ads and Sponsors:
+YouTube Monetization, Ads and Sponsors:

 Currently the channel is monetized via google ads.
 But there are no channel sponsors.
 Content contributers may choose to monetize their content on the channel via google ads by selecting their video in the YouTube studio, clicking the "on" button in the respective moneitization column, clicking "next", review the monetization questionaire (usually you can scroll to the bottom as select "none of the above"), Then click the "submit button" and the video will now run ads and earn ad revenue.
+By monetizing your video with YouTube ads, you get a boost from the algorithim, resulting in wider viewership.
+You also may earn some sats for doing so!

 At the end of each month, all video revenue will be tallyed by the Channel administrator and distributed via the lightning network in equal part to the origional content creator of the respective video, minus Channel fees, taxes and expenses.
-A revenue share report and confirmation of said amounts can be requested by content creators too.
+A revenue share report and confirmation of said amounts can be requested by content creators.

 Live Streaming: